 the Right Mediator For the Job...

-Roger C. Benson became a Florida Supreme Court-certified mediator (circuit civil, county and family) in 1989.
-Since then, he has mediated more than 3,000 cases of every shape and size.
-His 28+ years of mediation experience includes labor and employment mediation, divorce mediation, mediating intellectual property disputes, commercial claims, real estate law (including financing, land use and foreclosure), insurance coverage, and bad faith claims.
-Mr. Benson has firmly established a reputation as a strong, creative and tireless professional committed to a philosophy of impartiality combined with a rigorous, activist approach to problem solving.
-Whatever your needs may be, Roger Benson is the right mediator for the job.
+About Roger C. Benson...
+Roger began his career as a field attorney with the National Labor Relations Board, investigating and prosecuting unfair labor practice complaints.
+This was followed by 25 years of private practice trial work concentrated in the area of employment law.
+He became a Florida Supreme Court-certified mediator (circuit civil, county and family) in 1989.
+Since then, he has mediated more than 3,000 cases of every kind and complexity.
+His 28+ years of mediation experience includes labor and employment mediation, securities industry claims, divorce mediation, intellectual property disputes, commercial claims, franchise disputes, real estate law (including financing, land use and foreclosure), insurance coverage, and bad faith claims.
+He has firmly established a reputation as a strong, creative and tireless professional committed to a philosophy of impartiality combined with a rigorous, activist approach to problem solving.

 Mediation is a process of principled negotiations.
 “Principled negotiation … is to decide issues on their merits rather than through a haggling process focused on what each side says it will and will not do.
 It suggests you look for mutual gains wherever possible, and that where your interests conflict, you should insist that the result be based on some fair standards independent of the will of either side.
 The method of principled negotiations is hard on the merits and soft on the people.
 It employs no tricks and no posturing.
 Principled negotiation shows you how to obtain what you are entitled to and still be decent.
 It enables you to be fair while protecting you against those who would take advantage of your fairness.”
 Getting to Yes by Roger Fisher and Bill Urey.